ibm-mas/cli/docs/commands/must-gather.md

 - `--artifactory-token ARTIFACTORY_TOKEN` Provide a token for Artifactory to automatically upload the file to `ARTIFACTORY_UPLOAD_DIRECTORY`
 - `--artifactory-upload-directory ARTIFACTORY_UPLOAD_DIRECTORY` Working URL to the root directory in Artifactory where the must-gather file should be uploaded
 - `--mas-instance-ids` Collects the data for the specifed MAS instances, if not specified will collect for all MAS instances on the cluster
+- `--secret-data` Collects also the content of the secrets, the default is not to include the data part of the secrets

 Content
 -------------------------------------------------------------------------------